opensvc/docs.opensvc.com/source/collector.forms.rst

 * **Key**

   If multiple inputs provide the same dictionary key, the **Key** parameter can be set to define its value as the dictionary key in addition to the **Id** key.
 Thus a script consuming the output can use the predictible **Key** key, whereas the collector still has the **Id** key available to redisplay the submitted form.
+An empty **Key** value insures the input value is not included in the submitted data.

 * **Constraint**